dhis2/dhis2-android-sdk/doc/content/user/workflow.md

 ##### Capture scope

-Inside the tracked entity module remains the `TrackedEntityInstanceDownloader`.
-The downloader follows a builder pattern which allows the tracked entity instances download filtering by **different parameters** as well as define some **limits**.
+The tracked entity module contains the `TrackedEntityInstanceDownloader`.
+The downloader follows a builder pattern which allows the download of tracked entity instances filtering by **different parameters** as well as define some **limits**.
 The same behavior can be found within the event module for events.

 The downloader track the latest successful download in order to avoid downloading unmodified data.
 It makes use of paging with a best effort
-strategy: in case a page fails to be downloaded or persisted, it is skipped and the rest of pages are persisted.
+strategy: in case a page fails to be downloaded or persisted, it is skipped but it will continue with the next pages.

 This is an example of how it can be used.
 ```java